danialkh/DistributedCodenamesGame/README.md

 # DistributedCodenamesGame

+# 🎲 Codenames Game

+Welcome to the **Codenames** game implementation!
+Below you'll find steps to quickly get up and running.

+---

+## 🚀 Getting Started

+Clone this repository and navigate to your project directory.

+---

-Usage
+## 🖥️ Usage
-To start the Codenames game server and client, run the following commands in your terminal:

-bash
+**1. Start the Server**

+ Open a terminal and run:
  python codenames_server.py
  Then, in a separate terminal window, start the client:

-bash
  python codenames_client.py
  Make sure to run the server before the client.

   **It is Red's Turn to guess**